 How do we know?
 We have the testimony of Scripture.
 This is the Messiah.
 He fulfills all the anticipated predictions.
 And the fact that He’s the Messiah is validated.

-Lord, we are so enriched by the truth of Your Word.
+Lord, we’re so enriched by the truth of Your Word.
 We’re so captivated by its glory, its brilliance, its consistency, it’s power, its clarity, its beauty, and by its fulfillment.
-All that the Old Testament said pointed like one massive revelatory arrow right at Jesus as the Messiah, the chosen anointed King/Priest/Prophet: the great High Priest, the Living Word, and the King of Kings, who fulfilled every prophecy, including the need to suffer and rise from the dead.
+All that the Old Testament said pointed like one massive revelatory arrow right at Jesus as the Messiah - the chosen, anointed King/Priest/Prophet; the great High Priest; the Living Word; and the King of kings, who fulfilled every prophecy, including the need to suffer and rise from the dead.

-Lord, we pray that You would be so gracious as to take the scales off the eyes of those who cannot see this, that You would grant them sight where there has been blindness and understanding where there has been ignorance, and that You would show the glory of Christ through the glory of Scripture to may hearts today.
-Even for those of us who are believers who maybe haven’t even thought about the range of magnificent scriptural reality that is bound up in just the word “Christ, “the Anointed One.
+Lord, we pray that You would be so gracious as to take the scales off the eyes of those who cannot see this, that You would grant them sight where there has been blindness, and understanding where there has been ignorance, and that You would show the glory of Christ through the glory of Scripture to many hearts today.
+Even for those of us who are believers, who maybe haven’t even thought about the range of magnificent scriptural reality that is bound up in just the word Christ, “the Anointed One.”
 May we rejoice in a fresh way as we think of the truth concerning Him.